zyedidia/micro/runtime/help/options.md

     default value: `false`

+* `mkparents`: if a file is opened on a path that does not exist, the file cannot be saved because the parent directories don't exist.
+This option lets micro automatically create the parent directories in such a situation.

+    default value: `false`

 * `mouse`: whether to enable mouse support.
 When mouse support is disabled, usually the terminal will be able to access mouse events which can be useful if you want to copy from the terminal instead of from micro (if over ssh for